YourOnly-One/content/content/techmagus/en-ph/kb/webdev/lang-attribute.md

 +++
-title = "The LANG Attribute"
+title = "The LANG attribute"
 description = "The LANG attribute is a powerful piece of code when designing websites.
 Let me show you how to correctly use the LANG attribute."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct